mehvish24/Vaccibyte/README.md

 <h5 align="center">The DELETE request on POSTMAN.</h5>

-Can be done In same way can be done for other endpoints.
+It can be done in the same way for other endpoints.

 #### **Conclusion:**
 By following the steps above we can create a REST API easily with Flask & Python and can also test it on POSTMAN on the local machine.